Examination Fellowships: Further Particulars

 Remuneration, Allowances, and Entitlements

-- full-time academic work in the College will receive a stipend of £21,936 to £23,948 per annum, rising by annual increments to £27,474 to £30,033 per annum, the actual level of pay depending on whether and how much public lecturing is undertaken, plus a housing allowance of £9,533 per annum, if eligible;an academic or non-academic appointment elsewhere will receive a stipend of £3,254 per annum.
+a) full-time academic work in the College will receive a stipend of £22,778 to £24,867 per annum, rising by annual increments over five years to £28,527 to £31,185 per annum, the actual level of pay depending on whether and how much public lecturing is undertaken, plus a housing allowance of £9,899 per annum, if eligible;

-- Full-time academic College Fellows may draw on academic allowances up to £3,750 per annum.
+Full-time academic College Fellows may draw on academic allowances of up to £3,825 per annum, and can apply for academic grants from the College’s Academic Purposes Committee.

 Note: All salaries and allowances are reviewed annually.
 In the case of Fellows who are already in receipt of another scholarship or Research Council funding, the College will top up the scholarship or grant to the same level given above for the remainder of the first academic year, after which the College will assume full responsibility for the payment of University of Oxford tuition fees and the scholarship and subsequent stipend.

-The examination will be held in the College, starting on Wednesday, 26 September at 9.30 am and ending on Thursday, 27 September at 5.00 pm (except for candidates who take the Classics Translation paper – see below).
+The examination will be held in the College, starting on Wednesday, 29 September at 9.30 am and ending on Thursday, 30 September at 5.00 pm.

 - two Specialist Papers in:

-- History (See Note below) (Each paper will contain a section of questions on History of the Ancient World):
+- History (Each paper will contain a section of questions on History of the Ancient World);

 - English Literature: